Parish-school education boards

 Catholic schools and Catholic Education Offices are committed to developing and maintaining opportunities for parent and community participation in the education of their children.

-provide a forum to represent parents in Victorian Catholic schools
+provide a forum to represent parent perspective in Victorian Catholic schools

 promote parents as partners in education with the school, the Church and the community

-promote the principles of Catholic education in collaboration with the diocesan Bishops
+promote the principles of Catholic education in collaboration with the diocesan bishops and directors

 promote Catholic schools as schools of first choice for Catholic families.

-The VCSPB provides an avenue for parents to participate at diocesan, state and national levels, advocates for Catholic school communities, and represents parents of students in Catholic schools through their school boards or parent associations.
-Each diocese has a representative on the VCSPB who ensures that school boards are informed about state issues.
+CSPV provides an avenue for parents to participate at diocesan, state and national levels, advocates for Catholic school communities and education in the Catholic tradition, and represents parents of students in Catholic schools through their school boards or parent groups.
+CSPV aims to have up to two representatives from each diocese who endeavour to ensure that all Catholic school parents are informed about system and state issues.